Code-Institute-Submissions/WIAM/README.md

 I have asked to relatives and friends to check the website on their own device.
 Everyone had a good User Experience, but one thing that was missing in my project and the testing process pointed out, was that usually people expect the navbar brand to be a link that re-directs on the home page.
 I then added this feature.
+One of the last feedbacks I got before submitting the project, has been a feedback on the gradient of black that I used as a background.
+The black I chose was a deep black, but the feedback suggested that a slightly lighter shade of black would have been more sophisticated.
+I tried a #111111 instead of #000000 and actually it looked prettier.
+I decided to keep this change.

 ---